Lordmau5/The-FFZ-Addon-Pack/README.md

 Afterwards, download the repository to a local folder.
 Once that is done, open a command prompt or terminal in the folder and run:
 `npm install`
-After that's been done, there is another command that has to be ran in order for Gulp to function:
-`npm install gulp -g`
-Afterwards, just run `gulp dev`, which will start a local server on port 3000 and listen to changes in the add-ons to build a minified version.
+Afterwards, just run `npm run serve`, which will start a local server on port 3000 and listen to changes in the add-ons to build a minified version.
 In your browser, open up the console and set `localStorage.ffz_ap_debug_mode` to `true`, then (re-)load a Twitch website.

 If everything worked properly, the console should print:
 `FFZ:AP: Development Server is present.`

 Now you can just edit away.
-The grunt task is recompiling the script and you just need to refresh the Twitch page once it's done.
+The webpack task is recompiling the script and you just need to refresh the Twitch page once it's done.

 ## Stay up to date!